 - Happens very often in Dylan Dog.
 A particularly sadistic example is Dust, a Fallen Angel who was sentenced to suffer by committing evil while being unable to understand it due his nature as an angel, searching for Ash, a devil kicked out of hell and sentenced to bring happiness by helping people have what they wish the most, so Ash will be forced by his own punishment to make him understand evil.
 It happens, and Dust goes instantly mad.

 - In Art Sansom's The Born Loser, the strip's main character Brutus Thornapple finds a lamp with a genie, who will grant him one wish.
 In an Aside Comment, Brutus says to us, "Boy, I wish Gladys [his wife] could see this!"
 Gladys suddenly appears in the genie's place and deadpans "You called?"

-- In a Garfield strip, Jon scolded Garfield about how he was "doing nothing with your life" then went to the store, saying, "when I come back, I want you to have learned something".
+- In a strip, Jon scolds Garfield about how he is "doing nothing with your life" then goes to the store, saying, "when I come back, I want you to have learned something".
 By the time he comes back, Garfield has learned to use his credit card, and has bought enough stuff to construct a "man cave" with it.

 - A Crown Of Stars:

 - When Shinji says he can not forgive his father and he can go to Hell, Daniel warns him about being careful about what he wishes for, since he can make it happen: